18F/ux-guide/_pages/research/do.md

     - Download and install any necessary software (eg. Zoom if you are using Zoom for your sessions)
 - If you conduct research sessions via Google Meet and initiate a screen recording, the video will be saved to the Google Drive of the person who created the meeting.
 A link to the video will be added to the calendar event after the meeting.

 Your agency partners can often assist in the scheduling process, particularly when setting up sessions with stakeholders.
 Don’t hesitate to ask them for help!
-You can provide them with a tailored version of this [email where stakeholder introduces researcher](https://github.com/18F/ux-guide/blob/master/_pages/resources/email-templates/stakeholder-introduces-researcher.md). ([Google docs version of email](https://docs.google.com/document/d/1AEq-h3wuOxl8CCR9Gg4RPO7NaHJnedC4UbXN0UFQ24Y/edit)).
+You can provide them with a tailored version of this [email where stakeholder introduces researcher](https://github.com/18F/ux-guide/blob/master/_pages/resources/email-templates/stakeholder-introduces-researcher.md). ([For GSA Staff: Google Doc of stakeholder email to introduce researcher ](https://docs.google.com/document/d/1AEq-h3wuOxl8CCR9Gg4RPO7NaHJnedC4UbXN0UFQ24Y/edit)).

 ## Moderating research sessions